 Worse still, the majority of children with cancer die in pain due to a lack of effective palliative care.

 Childhood cancer can be curable even in resource-poor countries, the lives of cancer-stricken children can be saved with relatively simple and inexpensive drugs and procedures.
-For example, all it takes is £10 to pay for a week’s worth of pain medication for four terminally ill children in Malawi; £50 would cover the costs of a round of treatment for a sick child in Ghana.
+For example, all it takes is £10 to pay for essential blood tests for three children with cancer pre-chemotherapy in Cameroon; £30 could support the reliable supply of essential drugs for three children with cancer in Myanmar and £47 could pay for a round of life-saving chemotherapy for a child with cancer in Ghana.